khizarq313/to-do-app-vue/README.md

 # **To-Do App**

 This is a simple To-Do App built using Vue 3, TypeScript, and Tailwind.
-The app allows users to add, delete, and toggle the status of tasks, and displays all tasks, active tasks, and completed tasks on separate panels.

  **The app includes the following features:**